 Sarah Spanton, artist, consultant and Director Waymarking, Co-Founder Delve

-Dr Cecilia Wee, Artsadmin Head of Artists’ Advisory Services
+Dr Cecilia Wee, formerly Artsadmin Head of Artists’ Advisory Services

 METROPOLITAN TRAILS MANIFESTO

 Published at launch InspiralLondon Festival, Swedenborg House, 22 Sept 2016

 1. We believe that we live on the ground.